 Other athletes simply don’t train enough.
 Work, family, responsibilities and other distractions keep them out of the gym and never seem to gather the momentum necessary, to improve.
 These guys just haven’t made training a priority.

-I believe the key to athlete development is developing a schedule and plan that you can commit to for long periods of time.
-Intensity and volume should fluctuate to allow the athlete to improve, not just get tired.
+I believe the key to athletes development is developing a schedule and plan that you can commit to for long periods of time.
+Intensity and volume should fluctuate to allow the Athletes Development to improve, not just get tired.
 There are many factors involved, but lets walk through a few examples.